KarimAED/karimaed.github.io/XFEL.md

-# A neural networks approach to XFEL pulse predictions
+# Using NN for XFEL pulse predictions
 ## The Problem

 ## The Solution